Design Your First Label — Step-by-Step Tutorial with Barcode, Logo & Live Data

 Step 3: Import Your Data

-- Click the Data Source tab in the left sidebar
+- Click Edit Data in the workflow toolbar

-- Your columns will appear as available merge fields
+- Your columns will appear as available fields in the Data Manager and sidebar

 Step 4: Set Up Your Page